-The HDP Form- 1 indicated the need for further investigation that was not supplied by the applicant.
-This report is required in order to determine if the proposed project meets the requirements of the Hillside Development Permit.
-These criteria are not met.
+The HDP Form- 1 indicated the need for further investigation.
+The applicant included a Geotechnical Engineering Investigation and Report (Exhibit I.11 and I.12).
+These reports are required in order to determine if the proposed project meets the requirements of the Hillside Development Permit.
+These criteria are met.